manishmadugula/Notes/Code/java.md

 ## Final
 ### Instance Variable
-- Cannot be intialized inside a method as it can be called multiple times but can be initialized inside a constructor.
+- ### A Final Instance Variable has to be initialized before the constructor ends, you can initializ it in non-static initializer or inside the constructor, but not within any other method.
+- ### Declaring them as static final will help you to create a CONSTANT.
+Only one copy of variable exists which can’t be reinitialize.
 ### For Variable
 - Final variable can be explicitly initialized only once i.e reference variable declared final can never be reassigned.
-- The data within the final object can change so the state of the object can change not the reference of the object.
+- The data within the final object can change so the state of the object can change not the reference of the object. (i.e when you are declaring the variable as final, it is the reference which is final, not the underlying object).
 ### For Method
 - Final method can't be overridden by subclass.
+- ### It is important to note that a private method cannot be inherited, a final method can be inherited, just not overriden.
 ### For Class
 - Final class can't be inheritted.

+# Compile time constant must be
+- declared final
+- primitive or String
+- initialized within declaration
+- initialized with constant expression

 # Abstract
 ## Method